 Practice noticing when you’re wishing “If only I were married,” and question whether it’s helpful to you.
 For example, you could say to yourself, “There I go again.
 Wishing, not being present,” and take it as a cue to become more mindful.

 You can hold your wish to have an intimate partner as an important value and a deep desire.
 But you don’t have to cling to the thought of marriage or a relationship as what you must have to make you happy.
 You can choose to obsess and ruminate over finding the right partner right now, or you can focus on being OK as you are right now.

 Now, it may actually be the case that you would be happier if you had X, so I’m not recommending that you stop yourself from wishing or acting on your values to get what you want.
 The idea is to hold your desires in a different way so that you can put them in perspective, be open to what’s actually happening, and lessen the struggle for something you don’t have control over.

 It’s often hard to be with reality as it is, without wishing it were different.
 But if you’re willing to examine your feelings, instead of escaping into the if-only mindset, you may discover that they can guide you to living a more authentic, grounded life – one that unfolds in the here and now.

-If you want to incorporate mindfulness into your life, but need professional help, Lyra can connect you to a therapist.
+If you want help letting go of your “if-only” mindset from a professional, Lyra can connect you to a therapist.
 You can get started today if Lyra is offered by your employer.
 Sign up now.